How to Clean a Whirlpool Dishwasher

 buttons on a dishwasher

-Close up your dishwasher and use the high temp wash setting to run a full cycle.
+Close up your dishwasher and use the high-temperature wash setting to run a full cycle.

-Step 5: Clean the Exterior of the Dishwasher
+Step 6: Clean the exterior of the dishwasher.

 stainless steel dishwasher with a blue towel hanging on handle

-While you're waiting on that cleaning hot water cycle to run, might as well clean the outside of the dishwasher!
+While you're waiting for that cleaning hot water cycle to run, you might as well clean the outside of the dishwasher!
 I wipe my stainless steel down a few times a month...it tends to get a ton of stains and water marks around the vent.

 cleaned bottom of a dishwasher